-2. Information: In addition to getting a pregnancy test for free, another service that teens need during this time is accurate information on pregnancy.
-Teens, especially, need to know about their options and will need to know about topics like abortion, adoption, and raising a child.
+In addition to getting a pregnancy test for free, another service that teens need during this time is accurate information on pregnancy.
+Teens, especially, need to know about their pregnancy options and will need to know about topics like abortion, adoption, and raising a child.
 Health is also a concern for young women.
 A miscarriage, which is the loss of a pregnancy in the first 20 weeks, can occur, along with other complications from pregnancy.
 It is crucial that teen girls receive information pertaining to their futures and their health from a reliable source.

-3. Guidance: Finally, young women who find out that they are pregnant are experiencing a difficult time in their lives.
+Finally, young women who find out that they are pregnant are experiencing a difficult time in their lives.
 From speaking to the father of the child to telling their parents, a young girl who finds out that she is pregnant for the first time will have a lot on her mind.
-A teen pregnancy center can give young women the guidance they need in order navigate these challenges.
+A teen pregnancy center can give young women the guidance they need in order to navigate these challenges.

 The information provided here is general in nature.
 It is not a substitute for a consultation with a medical professional.
 Before any medical procedure, it is imperative that you discuss your personal medical history, risks, and concerns with your doctor.
 If you have questions during or after a procedure, your doctor should be immediately contacted.
 Avenue Women’s Center is not an emergency center.
 If you are experiencing severe symptoms, such as bleeding and/or pain, seek immediate medical attention.
 Contact your physician, go to an emergency room, or call 911.